Pat Norman (activist)

-Pat Norman (born Pat Richardson, October 21, 1939, in Brooklyn, New York, died August 5, 2022) was an American activist for women's rights, as well as the rights of the African American and LGBT communities.
+Pat Norman (born Pat Richardson, October 21, 1939 – August 5, 2022) was an American activist for women's rights, as well as the rights of the African American and LGBT communities.

 Career

 In 1971, Norman cofounded the Lesbian Mothers Union (later known as Lesbian Mothers and Friends) with Del Martin and others; it was concerned with custody problems and provided support for lesbian mothers, who were routinely stripped of their parental rights for being openly gay.

-As a counselor with the Center for Special Problems from 1972-1979, she wrote and implemented policy regarding mental health services for sexual minority communities.
+As a counselor with the Center for Special Problems from 1972 to 1979, she wrote and implemented policy regarding mental health services for sexual minority communities.
 She also developed training programs for health workers who served these communities, training over 300+ staff members to become competent, sensitive, and aware of the needs of the LGBTQ+ communities.

 Norman was the first openly gay employee of the San Francisco Health Department.
-While employed with the San Francisco Health Department from 1978-1987, she created the position of Coordinator of Lesbian/Gay Health Services in which she served the gay and lesbian community in San Francisco and helped initiate community response to the AIDS epidemic, which became a main focus for the department in 1982.
+While employed with the San Francisco Health Department from 1978 to 1987, she created the position of Coordinator of Lesbian/Gay Health Services in which she served the gay and lesbian community in San Francisco and helped initiate community response to the AIDS epidemic, which became a main focus for the department in 1982.

-She was also the first openly lesbian African-American on the San Francisco Police Commission.
+Norman was also the first openly lesbian African-American on the San Francisco Police Commission.

 Pat Norman was portrayed by Whoopi Goldberg in the docuseries When We Rise, which was released in early 2017.